📖 The Complete Technical Analysis Guide

 (iii) Price moves in trends

 The prices of financial assets tend to follow the same direction for long periods of time.
-This happens as fundamental news and economic events also follow a particularly positive or negative direction for long periods.
-The macroeconomic circle generates long-term trends in the financial markets.
+This occurs because fundamental news and economic events often move in a clearly positive or negative direction for extended periods.
+The macroeconomic circle generates long-term trends in the financial markets. 🔗 More: » Money Supply, Liquidity, and the Course of Global Financial Markets

 (iv) History repeats itself